Comprehensive Evaluation of Prototype Neural Networks: Evaluation Metrics

 Wang et al.~\cite{wang2023learning} measured the average cosine distance between prototypes $\mathit{APD_{inter}}$ and feature vectors $\mathit{AFD_{inter}}$ of different classes.
 These metrics are designed for networks with class-specific prototypes, so each class has a subset of prototypes $P_k \subset P$, where $P$ is the set of all prototypes and $k$ is the class index.
 To ensure compatibility with models that do not assign prototypes to classes, we use the ground truth class of the image $x$ to create the subset $P_x$, consisting of the top-5 most activated prototypes in the image.
 The subset $P_k$ is then the combination of all subsets $P_x$ in the test set $X_{test}$.
 To create the corresponding feature vector sets $F_k$, we use the nearest feature vectors of the prototypes in the subset $P_x$.

 We use the average inter-class distance metrics from Wang et al. \cite{wang2023learning} and also employ the average intra-class distance case $\mathit{APD_{intra}}$ and $\mathit{AFD_{intra}}$ respectively.
 Following the recommendations from Nauta et al.~\cite{nauta2023co12}, we use the \textit{PLC} and \textit{PALC} metrics to assess the contrastivity of prototype locations in the feature map and introduce a new metric to evaluate the activation discriminativeness of prototypes, achieving a comprehensive model coverage (see Figure~\ref{fig:basic_network}).
+To use the \textit{PLC} and the \textit{PALC} described in the output-completeness evaluation in this context, we change the variable $a_{p_i}(\overline{x}_i)$ to $a_{p_j \in P_{x}/p_i}(x)$ in order to compare the similarity maps between activated prototypes in image $x$

-The original study from Wang et al.~\cite{wang2023learning} does not state the specific formula of the metrics, so the following calculations are our interpretation of the metrics.
+The original study from Wang et al.~\cite{wang2023learning} does not state the specific formula of the metrics, so the following calculations are our interpretation.
 The average inter-class prototype distance $\mathit{APD_{inter}}$ from Wang et al. ~\cite{wang2023learning} is the average cosine distance between prototypes of different classes.

-We calculate the average inter-class feature distance $AFD_{inter}$ from Wang et al.~\cite{wang2023learning} in the same way using the feature vector set $F$ instead of the prototype set $P$.
+We calculate the average inter-class feature distance $\mathit{AFD_{inter}}$ from Wang et al.~\cite{wang2023learning} in the same way using the feature vector set $F$ instead of the prototype set $P$.
 To evaluate the contrastivity between prototypes from the same class, we introduce the average intra-class prototype distance $\mathit{APD_{intra}}$.
 The metric measures the average cosine distance of a prototype to all other prototypes of the same class.

-We also extend this metric to the feature vector case introducing the average intra-class feature distance $\mathit{AFD_{intra}}$, by switching the prototype set $P$ with the feature vector set $F$.
-To measure the class discriminativeness of a prototype, we compute the Shannon entropy of the similarity scores.
+We also extend this metric to the feature vector case via introducing the average intra-class feature distance $\mathit{AFD_{intra}}$, by switching the prototype set $P$ with the feature vector set $F$.
+In order to measure the class discriminativeness of a prototype, we compute the Shannon entropy of the similarity scores.
 Let $S_{p_i}$ be the set of similarity scores of a prototype over all test images in $X_{test}$.
 We use a max normalization to normalize the similarity scores and then calculate the histogram $hist(S_{p_i})$ of the similarity scores with $U=10$ bins.

 A high entropy indicates that the prototype has no discriminative activation pattern.